 The Exception and The Rub

-All of Kubrick’s criticisms of power and imperialism, even themes against the Fiat Money conspiracy, in The Shining seem to end with Anglo ruthlessness, as this quite fascinating review by film analyst Rob Ager shows.
-Now, as a reviewer, Ager was only analyzing what Kubrick had to communicate, so it is really Kubrick’s fault for conveniently omitting the fact the entire Fiat money scheme is a product of the Jew – from Warburg and Rothschild to the current large bankers like Blankfein and Bernanke, they’re all Jews practicing what is appropriately called “Israelite usury” or “moneychanging” – precisely the type of people that Christ drove out the Temple with a whip – precisely the type of nefarious scheme that Mohammed taught his followers to criminalize and enforce laws against.
+All of Kubrick’s criticisms of power and imperialism, even themes against the high finance conspiracy, in The Shining seem to end with Anglo ruthlessness, as this quite fascinating review by film analyst Rob Ager shows.
+Now, as a reviewer, Ager was only analyzing what Kubrick had to communicate, so it is really Kubrick’s fault for conveniently omitting the fact the entire Fiat money scheme is a product of the Jew – from Warburg and Rothschild to the current large bankers like Blankfein and Bernanke, they’re all Jews practicing what is appropriately called “Israelite usury” or “money changing” – precisely the type of people that Jesus drove out the Temple with a whip – precisely the type of nefarious scheme that Mohammed taught his followers to criminalize and enforce laws against.
 Precisely the type of thing that Hitler took political action against in the 1930s.
 Kubrick sees the crime, but not the true perpetrator.
 And he definitely doesn’t see the remedy.
-Or perhaps he is denial as he never pointed out the intrinsically immoral aspects of the Talmud and Zionist beliefs that all people, other than their exclusive elite, are “goyim” – meaning “cattle” that can be rightfully exploited to serve Jews.
+Or perhaps he is denial as he never pointed out the intrinsically immoral aspects of the Talmud and Zionist beliefs that, other than their exclusive “chosen” group, all other people are “goyim” – meaning “cattle” – that can be rightfully exploited to serve Jews.

-Jonny53 even mentions the Devil as being present in the form of Lloyd the barman, yet what is “the Devil?”
-Why, it’s Yahweh – the Jewish idol who is described as having “two monstrous serpents below the torso – and wielding a whip.”
-This is precisely what Tolkien pointed out in The Lord of the Rings with the Balrog and the Dark Lord Sauron who both bear many similarities to Baphomet who just happens to be a spot on description of Yahweh.
+Blogger Jonny53 even mentions the Devil as being present in the form of Lloyd the barman, yet what is “the Devil?”
+Why, it’s Yahweh – the Jewish idol who is described as “a revengeful, partisan deity, with a special people identified by their separateness” and appears “snake-footed – two monstrous serpents below the torso – and wielding a whip.”
+This is precisely how Tolkien described the Balrog in the epic The Lord of the Rings.
+Along the Dark Lord Sauron both demonic entities bear many similarities to Baphomet who just happens to be a spot on description of Yahweh.

-In A Clockwork Orange, which aforementioned film writer Ager also reviewed at length, Kubrick even shows us the “evil Nazis” and this is perhaps the clearest example of his limited vision – he cannot see the National Socialists from Germany as anything but pure evil.
-Ager interprets that Kubrick actually saw them as puppets to some greater sinister forces, but then why after such keen observation and thorough research that Kubrick always put into a project, doesn’t he see that Hitler actually then broke free from the scheming finances of the International Jew?
+In A Clockwork Orange, Kubrick even shows us the “evil Nazis” and this is perhaps the clearest example of his limited vision – he cannot see the National Socialists from Germany as anything but pure evil.
+The aforementioned film writer Rob Ager interprets that Kubrick actually showed them as puppets to some greater sinister forces, but then why after such keen observation and thorough research that Kubrick always put into a project, didn’t he see that Hitler actually then broke free from the schemes of international finance “through an independent monetary policy of sovereign credit and a full-employment public-works program, the Third Reich was able to turn a bankrupt Germany, stripped of overseas colonies it could exploit, into the strongest economy in Europe within four years, even before armament spending began.”
 Why doesn’t he see that Hitler’s grandest achievement of making Germany economically self-sufficient was precisely the reason why Judea actually declared war on Germany and not the other way around?
 The reason is painfully simple: Kubrick was a “clockwork orange” himself.
 He was a limited exception to the typical sheeple types as he was clearly much brighter and more inquisitive, to a degree.
 However, as far as the mainstream paradigm is concerned, he was still a prisoner – just because you stick your arm through the prison bars, doesn’t mean you’re out.

 Predictably, Kubrick was a believer in the Holocaust myth and actually had a project in the works called Aryan Papers that he abandoned after the release of Steven Spielberg’s Zionist propaganda piece Schindler’s List.
 Quick to believe the mainstream lies on the Third Reich, yet totally ignorant (or in denial) to the truth about the racism of Judaism, which is the one truly race and biology obsessed system of twisted beliefs and not Hitler’s National Socialism, which was based on folkism.